Honda Civic Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-- Selecting pricier low deductibles for comp and collision coverage costs an extra $396 every year
+- Buying low $100 deductibles will cost an extra $396 each year

-- Unlucky drivers with serious driving violations could pay upwards of $3,316 or more
+- Unlucky drivers with multiple tickets or accidents could pay at least $3,316

-Where you live plays a big part in determining prices for Honda Civic insurance prices.
-A good driver about age 40 could pay as low as $1,160 a year in states like Missouri, New Hampshire, and Vermont, or have to pay at least $2,160 on average in Michigan, New York, and Louisiana.
+Your home state also has a big influence on Honda Civic insurance rates.
+A middle-age driver might find rates as low as $1,160 a year in states like Missouri, New Hampshire, and Vermont, or at least $2,160 on average in Michigan, New York, and Louisiana.

 State | Premium | Compared to U.S. Avg | Percent Difference |